 "Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit of the Risen Christ, and the door which gives access to the other sacraments.
-Through Baptism we are freed from the original sin and reborn as children of God; we become members of Christ’s Body, the Church and made sharers in her mission, called to holy lives of prayer and service.
+Through Baptism we are freed from original sin and reborn as children of God; we become members of Christ’s Body, the Church and are made sharers in her mission, called to holy lives of prayer and service.

-Note: Please allow two months for baptismal preparation
+Note: Please allow two months for baptismal preparation and scheduling

 QUESTIONS ABOUT BAPTISM